rfitak/RETINA_RNA-SEQ/cufflinks-workflow.md

 - -o ./ :: folder to place the output files (current folder)
 - --multi-read-correct :: use 'rescue method' for multi-reads (more accurate)
 - --library-type fr-firststrand :: library type, normal for dUTP protocols
-- --min-alignment-count 10 :: minimum number of alignments in a locus for testing, 10 by default
 - --verbose :: log-friendly verbose processing
 - --frag-bias-correct \<file\> :: use bias correction - reference fasta required
 - location of merged annotation file